godalming123/tinytile/readme.md

 This command configures a ninja buildfile in the `build/` directory to do the compiling.
 If you get an error that is likely because you do not have the right dependencys installed although feel free to create an issue if you do not think that this is the case.

 ## 3. Configure settings for you
-Their are several settings that can be configured in the config.h file such as (but not limited to):
- - keyboard layout (default: `us`)
- - command to run a terminal (default: `alacritty`)
- - command to run a browser (default: `firefox`)
- - command to run a filemanager (default: `nautilus`)
+Configuration can be both compile time (in `config.h`) or runtime (with the `start.sh`) script.
+It should also be noted that some options are slightly more verbose in the `config.h` - they do not use perfectly the same names and syntax.

 ## 4. Run `ninja -C build`
 This actually builds the software into an executable for your system.

 ## 5. *(optional)* Run `ninja -C build install`
-This installs the executable into `/usr/bin` for you.
+This installs the executable into `/usr/bin` for you and required if you want to use runtime configuration.

 ## 6. Run tinytile with the command `tinytile` or `./build/tinytile`
 This starts the compositor, the reason that their are 2 commands is that if you did not install it to `/usr/bin` then you must use the later command.